 Ultimately, because of the harsh, anti rejection drugs Chuck had to take because of his heart transplant, other vital organs began to fail.
 His kidneys finally failed completely.
 Very weakened in body, Chuck did not let this unfortunate development keep him down.
 Up until the day he was taken to the hospital, Chuck got up each morning–with a little help from me–showered, shaved, dressed in a crisp clean shirt and Khaki slacks, adjusted his suspenders over his shoulders and sprayed on a liberal dose of his spice aftershave.
 And each day, he soldiered on, driving to the shop and using his walker to get in the front door for a few hours’ work.
 He was an example, not only to his children, but to our many dear and loyal customers who have become our friends over the years.
 Thank you all so much.

 Truly Chuck was an inspiration to us all.
 He had a quick sense of humor, a passion for knowledge, and always had a book close by.
 He was particularly interested in history and religion.
 I am ashamed to admit that I never checked a dictionary or an encyclopedia–if! wanted the answer to a question, I simply asked Chuck and he always knew the answer.
 I once asked him: “What would you do if you only had one week to live?.”
 He peered over-the edge of the paper he was reading and replied: “Exactly what I’m doing right now.
 I’ve lived the best life I know how to live.”

-Sadly, Chuck died in April of this year, and there aren’t words to express how we will miss him.
+Sadly, Chuck died in April of 2012, and there aren’t words to express how we will miss him.
 His children and I were gathered around him it was just as if he had simply fallen asleep.
 Chuck’s faith and his family were the two most important things in his life-He didn’t preach about them, he lived them.
 And our family is blessed to have had him as our inspiration and example.